Wednesday, June 30, 2010

 People kept coming over to compliment me on the sketch.
 I'm always surprised to be complimented on something the is only half finished.
 I was talking to a woman on my right when someone tapped me on the shoulder making me swing around to my left.
 As I looked up at her my body kept falling to the left.
 My left leg had fallen asleep and I crashed to the floor.
 The woman tried to catch me but I went down anyway.
 I then tried to stand up to get some circulation back in my leg but then I stumbled again and began hopping up and down on my one good leg until I could do a sort of shuffle step to the beat of the music.
 When I had stopped my contortions, the woman said she had been watching me work the whole time I was sketching and she was amazed.
 I thanked her and then sat down to finish what I had started.
 I tapped both feet to the music to be sure not to loose them again.

 Sultana Fatima Ali showed up for the final set, dressed in a black sequin dress.
 She and Washington-based Jazz musician, Marcus Johnson, both sat tapping on their respective cell phones with the warm glows from the screens illuminating their faces.
 I assumed they were tweeting or updating their Facebook statuses.
 I was shocked and delighted when I found out she had been inspired by the art-themed environment to write, and she shared her musings with me.
-Though she was reticent, she agreed to let me share with my readers through this post.
 I believe through the visual elements and written word, an experience can truly be captured.